Corns and Callus

 • A painful sensation when you put pressure on a certain part of your foot

-Our Expert Podiatrists then use a pain-free procedure to remove callus and corns.
+Our Expert Podiatrists then use a non-invasive procedure to remove callus and corns.
 They also identify reasons why the corns or callus have formed, and suggest lifestyle changes to prevent corns from coming back again.
 This can be as simple as changes to footwear, or the use of specially made soft pads or insoles to take pressure off the painful area of your foot.

 After assessing the way your feet move, they may suggest slight adjustments to the way you walk or run to reduce friction or pressure.